MORRISONS and Tesco today reported sharp declines in sales after a “very challenging” Christmas for the supermarket sector.

 Morrisons said consumers had been managing their budgets very tightly and were shopping across a range of formats and retailers.

-The latest downbeat figures come amid recent market share gains for discount rivals Aldi and Lidl.
+The latest downbeat figures from the sector come amid recent market share gains for discount rivals Aldi and Lidl.

-Morrisons shares slumped seven per cent after the update, which was described as “quite awful” by Clive Black, retail analyst at Shore Capital.
+Morrisons shares slumped 7% after an update described as “quite awful” by Clive Black, a retail analyst at Shore Capital Stockbrokers.

-Tesco shares fell two per cent following its Christmas update.
+Tesco shares were 2% lower following its Christmas update.

-The retailer blamed the weaker grocery market for its latest decline in UK like-for-like sales, although it said it still took £1bn in sales in the five days before Christmas, including its biggest ever trading day.
+The retailer blamed the weaker grocery market for its latest decline in UK like-for-like sales, although it said it still took £1 billion in sales in the five days before Christmas, including its biggest ever trading day.

-Unlike Morrisons, which has still to break into the online grocery market, Tesco said it generated £450m from internet shoppers over the six week Christmas period, up 14 per cent on a year earlier.
+Unlike Morrisons, which has still to break into the online grocery market, Tesco said it generated £450 million from internet shoppers over the six week Christmas period, up 14% on a year earlier.

-Overall, Tesco said it is on track to meet the City’s profit forecasts of between £3.1bn and £3.4bn for the year to April.
+Overall, Tesco said it remains on track to meet the City’s profit forecasts of between £3.1 billion and £3.4 billion for the year to April.

-However, the disappointing sales update will increase the pressure on chief executive Philip Clarke’s £1bn turnaround plan for the UK.
+However, the disappointing sales update will increase the pressure on chief executive Philip Clarke’s £1 billion turnaround plan for the UK.